|Waterton Lakes National Park|

 Just north of Glacier, across the Canadian border, is the other half of the Waterton-Glacier International Peace Park.

 Waterton Lakes National Park lies on the eastern slopes of the Continental Divide in southwestern Alberta.
-The park features a unique blend of unusual geology, mild climate, rare wildflowers, and an abundance of wildlife.
+The park features a unique blend of unusual geology, a relatively mild climate, rare wildflowers, as well as an abundance of wildlife.
 Much of this is due to the terrain, which follows an abrupt transition from the prairie grasslands to the rugged, wind-swept peaks that form the Continental Divide.
-The meeting of species from the northern forests, prairies, and mountains at one of the narrowest spots in the Rocky Mountains has resulted in Waterton’s unusual ecological diversity.
+The meeting of species from the northern forests, prairies, and mountains at one of the narrowest spots in the Rocky Mountains has resulted in Waterton's unusual ecological diversity.